sugurutakahashi-1234/readme-i18n-sentinel/README.md

 [English](README.md) | [日本語](README.ja.md)

-A lightweight CLI tool to detect outdated translations in README files using Git diff.
+A lightweight CLI tool to detect outdated translations in README files.
 Keep your multi-language documentation in sync by catching translation drift early in your development workflow.

 ## What it does